autonity/autonity/README.md

 ## Run a node

 Quick-start connecting to an Autonity testnet by using a testnet flag in the command line to set the genesis config for that network when starting the client.
-For example, to connect to the Piccadilly Testnet:
+For example, to connect to the Bakerloo Testnet:

 ```
-./build/bin/autonity --piccadilly
+./build/bin/autonity --bakerloo
 ```

 For full docs on how to run the client and connect to a public Autonity network see [Networks](https://docs.autonity.org/networks/) and [Run Autonity](https://docs.autonity.org/node-operators/run-aut/).